PEESEgroup/US-AI-Server-Analysis/README.md

 - pyomo 6.5.0 with ipopt solver
 - csv 1.0
 - cyipopt 1.1.0
-- ReEDs 2.0 (specific settings can be found in https://github.com/NREL/ReEDS-2.0)
+- ReEDs 2.0 (specific settings,installations and computing resource requirements can be found in https://github.com/NREL/ReEDS-2.0)
+The above can be conveniently downloaded through open-source library within a few hours on a normal computer.
+There is no specific computing resource requirements to run the main codes, which can be runned on normal computer within a few seconds.

 ## Codes
 - **Best&Worst PUE and WUE.py**: This file contains the calculation process for generating the best and worst PUE and WUE cases for AI data centers.